Hephzibah12/alx-low_level_programming/0x03-debugging/README.md

-This is my 0x03, C-Debugging project
+This is for my Debugging project

-This comprises of different tasks.
+This project consist of several tasks